Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 ## Why Write the Ultimate Guide to BOSH?

-BOSH has been my not-so-secret weapon since 2012.
-Yet, you might not yet be using BOSH.
+I have been using BOSH since 2012.
+Since then I have not found any system like BOSH despite the fast paced and highly competitive fields of Platforms, Containers, DevOps, and Cloud Infrastructure.

-I don't want to write a book.

-I wrote a PhD thesis in 2001 and six people read it (two supervisors, three judges, and myself).
-Fortunately this is enough people to be awarded a doctorate.
+I didn't want to write a book.
+I had written a PhD thesis in 2001 and six people read it (two supervisors, three judges, and myself).
+Fortunately, this is enough people to be awarded a doctorate.
 Unfortunately, it doesn't really qualify as "sharing knowledge."

 I wrote my first blog post in 2006 and when I quickly reached seven subscribers; I knew I'd found my preferred medium for sharing.

 I enjoy the continuous publication and feedback loop of blogging, and of sharing open source projects.
 I enjoy a relaxed writing style.

-I don't want to write a "book" book.
+I didn't want to write a "book" book.
+Not a boring book.
+Not a reference book.

 I want to share all the wonders of BOSH with you.
 I want you to use BOSH.
 I want you to feel great using BOSH.
 I want you to feel like a superhero.
 I want you to convince your friends and colleagues to use BOSH.
 I want you to help me evangelise BOSH.

+I want this to be a book that you enjoy reading.
+I hope you enjoy my manner of introducing each topic, and how the topics segue as we gradually introduce more complex topics.
+I hope you enjoy my sense of humour.

-I also want you to switch to Queen's English, learn more about Australia, and to use the Oxford comma.
+I also want you to switch to Queen's English, to visit me in Australia, and to use the Oxford comma.

 ## Additional Sources of Information